ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Discussion

-Thanks to the quality and completeness of SCILLA's reconstructed meshes, we can use modern MVS tools such as OpenMVS~\cite{openmvs2020} to obtain a detailed and colorized representation of large urban scenes, as shown in Fig.~\ref{fig:teaser}.
-In addition, SCILLA is not restricted to driving scenarios, it can be applied to other types of scenes.
-We encourage the reader to refer to the supplementary materials for qualitative results of \method~on the Tanks\&Temples dataset~\cite{TanksAndTemples}.
+\textbf{Applications.} Thanks to the quality and completeness of \method's reconstructed meshes, we can use modern MVS tools such as OpenMVS~\cite{openmvs2020} to obtain a detailed and colorized representation of large urban scenes, as shown in Fig.~\ref{fig:teaser}.